 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Storm chasing roundup for March 24 - April 13
+Storm observing roundup for March 24 - April 13

-The 2018 spring chase season has been slow to start, with more winter events in the Midwest than convective severe weather!
+The 2018 spring storm season has been slow to start, with more winter events in the Midwest than convective severe weather!
 Here is a roundup of my outings during the past few weeks:

 March 24 Illinois thundersnow bust